2-Year Full-Time and 3-Year Part-Time Option

 The M.S. in Midwifery is a distance education program in midwifery for Registered Nurses (RN) and CM Pathway applicants who want to become midwives.
-There is a full-time 2-year progression and 3-year part-time progression available.
-The 3- year option follows the same curriculum, except that clinical courses are delayed until the third and final year which is full-time.
+There is a 2-year, part-time progression and 3-year, part-time progression available.
+The 3-year option follows the same curriculum, except that clinical courses are delayed until the third and final year, which is full-time.

 The M.S. in Midwifery program integrates six terms studying theory with four terms of hands-on clinical practice.
 Theoretical components include readings, seminar discussions, problem-based learning tutorials, writing assignments, return demonstrations, quizzes, case studies, peer review and proctored examinations.
 The hands-on practice components are learned through clinical placements under the direction of a qualified midwife preceptor.